Who Lends Before Banking Crises? Evidence from the International Syndicated Loan Market

 Abstract

-Existing theories and empirical studies often assume that all lenders have similar incentives to take on risks in different phases of the lending cycle.
+Existing studies assume that all lenders have similar incentives to take on risks during different phases of the lending cycle.
 We show that foreign lenders and low-market-share lenders extend more credit in comparison to other lenders during lending booms leading to banking crises, but not during other credit expansions.
-These less established lenders also increase the amount of credit they extend to riskier borrowers, without asking for collateral or imposing covenants and higher interest rates.
-Our results suggest that foreign lenders and low-market-share lenders contribute disproportionately to risk accumulation in pre-crisis periods.
+These less established lenders also shorten loan maturity and increase the amount of credit they extend to riskier borrowers, without asking for collateral or imposing covenants and higher interest rates.
+Our results suggest that foreign lenders and low-market-share lenders contribute disproportionately to credit misallocation and risk accumulation in pre-crisis periods.

 JEL Classification: G21, F3